streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - `and !indoor`
   - and `indoor` key must not be present at all, to show only ones where this tag is still missing

-It is specified as a string, in syntax specific to StreetComplete.
-You can look around some quests to see how it works.
-If you are trying to implement a new quest and you got stuck here, [open a new issue](https://github.com/streetcomplete/StreetComplete/issues) to request more thorough documentation here.
+See the documentation of [`ElementFilterExpression`](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/data/elementfilter/ElementFilterExpression.kt) for a complete documentation of the syntax.
+You can look around some quests to see more examples of such element filter expressions.

 See [this step](https://github.com/matkoniecz/StreetComplete_quest_creation_tutorial/commit/2726ff1c7b3121825e808c4566e6e534392121b3) in the example repository.